samlerch/notes-and-demos/Interview-Prep/InterviewQuestions.md

 - What are security roles, security groups?

 - Are you familiar with Identity Access Manager (IAM)?
+   * allows you to manage who can access your services and resources in AWS.
 # DevOps

 - What is CI/CD?